 There are three major strategies to employ when working with children with sensory issues:

 Resource: Alex Beschorner, Occupational Therapist If you are seeing some of the challenges identified above in your child’s behavior, you should talk to your health care provider.
-Importantly Early Intervention Services are available at no cost to you!
-Call us today 412-922-8322!
+Importantly, early intervention services are available at no cost to you!
+Get help from the early intervention experts at teli.